 Here’s a fun little fact.
-The average American only gets around 15 grams of fiber per day though we’re supposed to get between 21-38 per day (21-25 grams for women and 30-38 grams per day for men).
+The average American only gets around 15 grams of fiber per day though we’re supposed to get between 21-38 grams per day (21-25 grams for women and 30-38 grams per day for men).

-You might be asking yourself, “What the heck does this have to do with my kidney stones, Jill?”
+You might ask yourself, “What the heck does this have to do with my kidney stones, Jill?”
 I’ll tell you.
 When I take a health history on my patients, many tell me that they’ve stopped getting adequate fiber in their diet because they are afraid of overeating oxalate.
 Constipation is also a common concern amongst my patients, which can be due to various reasons, but getting adequate fiber is essential.

 A couple of points.
 I rounded up or down on the fiber.
 If it was right in the middle (see green peppers), I kept the actual measurement.
 Whole numbers, in general, are easier to understand, and it is not a big difference either way.

 There is one asterisk next to dried cranberries.
-I use cranberries from Trader Joe’s that are unsweetened and are ridiculously high in fiber.
-The fiber listed is in a portion size of 1/4 cup (different from the heading in the chart states).
+I use cranberries from Trader Joe’s that are unsweetened and ridiculously high in fiber.
+The fiber listed is in a portion size of 1/4 cup (different from what the heading in the chart states).
 If you can find these, use them.
 You can purchase from Amazon if you don’t have Trader Joe’s near you.

 The fiber data came from MyFoodData .com.